-SABB completed issuance of its SAR 5 billion Tier II Sukuk on 22 July 2020.
-The Sukuk issuance is under the Group's local Sukuk Programme (the "Local Programme") and is due in 2030, with SABB having an option to repay the Sukuk after 5 years, subject to prior approval of SAMA and terms and conditions of the Local Programme.
-The structure of the Sukuk was approved by SABB's Shari'ah committee.
-The Sukuk is unsecured and was offered by way of private placement in the Kingdom of Saudi Arabia carrying effective special commission income at six months' SAIBOR plus margin of 195 bps payable semi-annually.
+SABB issued SAR 5 billion Tier II Sukuk on 22 July 2020 under the Group's local Sukuk Programme (the "Local Programme").
+The Sukuk are unsecured and due in 2030, with SABB having an option to repay the Sukuk after 5 years, subject to prior approval of SAMA and terms and conditions of the Local Programme.
+The Sukuk carry effective special commission income at six months' SAIBOR plus margin of 195 bps payable semi-annually.